 - Combine the sugar, butter and milk in a saucepan over medium heat.
 Bring to a boil and boil for 2 minutes, stirring constantly.

 - Remove pan from heat and stir in the peanut butter and vanilla.
 Add in the oats and stir until well coated.

 - Drop batter by the spoonful onto the lined pan.
 Let cool until set.

 Sometimes I’ll top some of the peanut butter no-bake cookies with a chocolate kiss to add some sweetness.
 They look similar to a peanut butter blossom, but don’t require any baking!
 Once you drop a spoonful of the batter on your baking sheet, just press the chocolate kiss into the cookie immediately.
 Then let cool in the fridge until set.
 The chocolate and peanut butter combo is so yummy!

 What’s your favorite way to use peanut butter?!

-This is a sponsored conversation written by me on behalf of The J.M.
+This post has been sponsored by The J.M.
 Smucker Company.
-The opinions and text are all mine.
-For more Jif and Smucker’s PB&J creative recipes and fun facts visit www.lovepbj.com.
+I received product and compensation, but all opinions are my own.
+For more Jif and Smucker’s PB&J creative recipes and fun facts, visit www.lovepbj.com.